Tarean Folston: Tampa Bay Vipers

 Folston signed with the Tampa Bay Vipers of the XFL during training camp before its inaugural 2020 season.
 He was placed on injured reserve before the start of the season on January 21, 2020.
 He was waived from injured reserve on February 28, 2020.
 He was re-signed on March 6, 2020.
 He had his contract terminated when the league suspended operations on April 10, 2020.

 Edmonton Elks

 Folston was added to the active roster of the Edmonton Elks of the CFL on July 9, 2021.

-Personal
+Personal life

-His father, James, was a second round draft pick by the Oakland Raiders in the 1994 NFL Draft and played eight seasons in the NFL.
+His father, James, was a second round draft pick by the Oakland Raiders in the 1994 NFL draft and played eight seasons in the NFL.
 His younger brother, James Folston Jr., is a senior defensive end for the Pittsburgh Panthers.
 His sister, Jatana, is a Class of 2019 High School track and field athlete that recently signed an athletic scholarship with the University of Southern California USC.